-We have audited the accompanying consolidated financial statements of Kina Securities Limited (the Company) and its subsidiaries (the Group) which comprise the consolidated statement of financial position as at 31 December 2022, the consolidated income statement, the consolidated statement of comprehensive income, the consolidated statement of changes in equity and the consolidated statement of cash flows for the year then ended, and notes to the consolidated financial statements, including a summary of significant accounting policies and other explanatory information and directors' declaration.
+We have audited the accompanying financial statements of Kina Securities Limited (the "Company") and its subsidiaries (the "Group") which comprise the Group and the Company's statements of financial position as at 31 December 2023, the statements of comprehensive income, the statements of changes in equity and the statements of cash flows for the year then ended, and notes to the financial statements, including material accounting policy information and other explanatory information.

-In our opinion, the accompanying consolidated financial statements, give a true and fair view of the Group's and the Company's financial position as at 31 December 2022 and of their financial performance and consolidated cash flows for the year then ended in accordance with International Financial Reporting Standards and the requirements of the Companies Act 1997 (amended 2014).
+In our opinion, the accompanying financial statements of the Group and the Company, give a true and fair view of the Group's and the Company's financial position as at 31 December 2023 and of their financial performance and cash flows for the year then ended in accordance with International Financial Reporting Standards and the requirements of the Companies Act 1997 (amended 2022).